jartis/songler/README.md

 * Based on normalization, "fun reports" like most played artists?
 * Error handling for adding song that is already on user's songlist
 * Error handling for adding song if the server catches fire
-* Serve this shiz up someplace public!
 * Limits on requests for non logged in users
 * Limits on requests for logged in users
 * Toggle "Allow anonymous requests"
-* Search options for finding all songs by an artist
 * Center search box in navbar somehow?
 (It moves based on username length)
 * Add Fields to Personal profile
 * Link Twitch account to existing account